“You have to know the past to understand the present.”

 Today, SEO is more multidimensional than ever.
 And it seems like there is no going back.

-To successfully optimize a website, webmasters/marketers need to develop valuable and shareable content focused toward users.
+To successfully optimize a website, webmasters/marketers need to develop valuable and shareable content focused on users.

 There are many guides, techniques, and tips for SEO, but one thing is for certain: In SEO, Content matters – a lot.